Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper.

 To make the oat flour, place the oats in a food processor and process until finely ground, about 1 minute.
 Pour into a bowl and scoop 1 cup oat flour back into the processor.
 Reserve any remaining flour for another use.

-Add the whole wheat pastry flour, sugar, baking powder, ground ginger and salt to the processor.
+Add the all-purpose flour, sugar, and baking powder to the processor.
 Pulse briefly to combine.

 Add the chilled butter to the processor and pulse until the mixture is pale yellow and the consistency of a fine meal.

 In a medium bowl, whisk together ½ cup non-fat milk, vanilla extract and egg white.
-Pour the mixture, along with the lemon zest, into the processor and pulse quickly until just mixed.
+Pour the mixture into the processor and pulse quickly until just mixed.

 Turn the mixture out onto a generously floured surface.
-Sprinkle the dried cherries over the dough.
-Lightly dust your hands with flour and gently knead to mix in the dried cherries, and form the dough into a ball.
+Sprinkle the mini chocolate chips over the dough.
+Lightly dust your hands with flour and gently knead to mix in the chocolate chips, and form the dough into a ball.

 Transfer the dough to the prepared baking sheet.
 With lightly floured hands, form the dough into an 8-inch circle.